kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ### Folder name: `osm_data_processing`

-* Cost map generation is needed for the path interpolation and optimization in the Step 5
+* cost map generation is needed for the path interpolation and optimization in Step 5
-* Current costmap is based on the distance from the coast
+* the current cost map is based on the distance from the coast
 * TODO: Implement costmap based on the depth, obstacles, etc.

 ### 4.1.
 Update config.yaml file